5 Tips for Making Mocktails at Home

 Tip #2: Try a Non-Alcoholic Spirit

-I really resisted non-alcoholic (N/A) spirits when I started drinking less.
+I really resisted non-alcoholic spirits when I started drinking less.
 At first I was outraged at the price - it's basically just as expensive (or more) as real alcohol.
-I thought to myself, "So you're telling me I still have to spend the same amount of money without the buzz?
-F*ck off!"
-But my sober-curious journey couldn't avoid it, and dammit there are some good ones out there that have made my drinks more diverse, more delicious, and helped me stay on track drinking less.
+I thought to myself, "So you're telling me I still have to spend the same amount of money without the buzz?!"
+But my sober-curious journey couldn't avoid it, and dammit there are some good ones out there that have made my drinks more delicious & complex, and they've helped me stay on track drinking less.

 These are also great if you already have a go-to drink you don't want to ditch, and you can just swap out the alcohol for a N/A spirit.
-So if you usually enjoy a gin and tonic, try a N/A gin and you're good to go.
+For example, if you usually enjoy a margarita, a non-alcoholic tequila can emulate the flavor profile you are looking for (these are my top picks).

 Tip #3: You need a good sweetener